 Automotive fuel cells – the future of vehicle sustainability?

-Driven by greenhouse gas reduction policies and emission legislations, with EU and US mandating zero carbon passengers vehicles by 2035, the automotive industry is in the middle of a rapid transformation towards electrification (find the EU’s policy on EU CO₂ emission performance standards for cars and vans).
+Driven by greenhouse gas reduction policies and emission legislations, with EU and US mandating zero carbon passengers vehicles by 2035, the automotive industry is in the middle of a rapid transformation towards electrification (read the EU’s policy on EU CO₂ emission performance standards for cars and vans).
 Hydrogen fuel cells are an alternative power source to internal combustion engines and battery electric, both of which have their drawbacks including emissions or grid dependence.
-But how viable are automotive fuel cells, and what role do they play in the future of vehicle sustainability?
+But how viable are automotive fuel cells, and what role do fuel cell cars play in the future of vehicle sustainability?

 How do automotive fuel cells work?